thunderrabbit/barefoot_rob/content/events/2022/07/10slow-paced-hike-on-mt-takao-barefoot-challenge.ja.md

 Insurance:

-You can buy insurance from your own provider at your own discrecion.
+You can buy insurance from your own provider at your own discretion.

 By joining the hike you agree that safety is your own responsibility, not organizers'.